Brad Officer, Short Sale Realtor in Jacksonville FL

 - Military Duty

 - Medical bills

-Documents your bank will require in a Short Sale Package:
+Documents needed for a Short Sale Package:

 - Hardship Letter